projectcalico/calico/master/security/kubernetes-default-deny.md

   - Egress
 ```

-#### Create default deny traffic Calico policy, namespaced
+#### Create default deny traffic Calico network policy, namespaced

 In the following example, we specify a default deny **NetworkPolicy** that denies all traffic for workloads in the namespace, **engineering**.
 It is an implicit default deny policy without rules; it will always be in effect, regardless of the ordering scheme that you may specify in normal policies.
-Note that the **selector: all()** is not required, but is used for clarity.

 ```
 apiVersion: projectcalico.org/v3